Ketamine Therapy Infusion – FAQs

 Wondering, how does ketamine therapy work?

-Clinical studies show that ketamine infusion therapy can effectively treat Major Depressive Disorder and Treatment-Resistant Depression with a success rate as high as 70%.
+Clinical studies show that ketamine infusion therapy for treatment-resistant depression and Major Depressive Disorder has a success rate as high as 70%.
 Many patients show rapid improvement after just their first or second IV ketamine treatment infusion.

 How are ketamine infusions administered?